Coworking: History

-Between 2006 and 2015, a few studies showed that the number of coworking spaces and available seats have roughly doubled each year.
+Between 2006 and 2015, a few studies showed that the number of coworking spaces and available seats had roughly doubled each year.

 Coworking was preceded by European hacker spaces of the 1990s, where programmers would exchange skills and best practices.

 Some coworking places were developed by remote workers and entrepreneurs seeking an alternative to working in coffeehouses and cafes, or to isolation in independent or home offices.

 Another major factor that drives demand for coworking is the growing role of independent contractors, digital nomads, and remote or hybrid employees.

 In Asia Pacific

 Toong's design in Hanoi is a blend of cultural features and modern details.

 Coworking in Asia has become very popular as space is limited in regions like China, Hong Kong, India, the Philippines, Saudi Arabia, Singapore, Taiwan, and Vietnam.
 The major metropolitan cities in each of these regions are every day coming up with new coworking ideas and spaces, promoting emerging startups and business to adopt the trend.
 Research from commercial brokerage firm JLL found that flexible work space in Asia-Pacific, including both serviced offices and coworking, surged 150% from 2014 to 2017.

 In Pacific countries such as Australia and New Zealand, coworking has been made popular as the prices of commercial spaces and bills rise, with coworking being up to 25% cheaper for most freelancers and businesses.